UBC-DSCI/introduction-to-datascience-python/source/inference.md

 and to make it clear which rows in the data frame come which of the 20,000 samples, we also add a column called `replicate` with this information.
+The call to `concat` concatenates all the 20,000 data frames returned from the list comprehension into a single big data frame.

 ```{code-cell} ipython3
 samples = pd.concat([airbnb.sample(40).assign(replicate=n) for n in range(20_000)])